ishitadatta288/Flipkart_clone/README.md

 2. Steps to add products to the cart and place an order
 3. Any special features or routes (such as an admin panel)
 4. Contributing
-5. If you’d like others to contribute, explain how they can do so.
-For example:

-Fork the repository.
+Fork the repository:

-Create a new branch (git checkout -b feature/YourFeature).
+1. Create a new branch (git checkout -b feature/YourFeature).
-Commit changes (git commit -m 'Add new feature').
+2. Commit changes (git commit -m 'Add new feature').
-Push to the branch (git push origin feature/YourFeature).
+3. Push to the branch (git push origin feature/YourFeature).
-Open a pull request.
+4. Open a pull request.